boxyhq/website/docs/retraced/self-host/env-variables.md

 ### **PUBLISHER_CREATE_EVENT_TIMEOUT**

-The timeout used by publister for delay while registering events.
+The timeout used by publisher for delay while registering events.

 default: `1000`